sirgallo/codechallenge/Readme.md

 `./challenges` handles executing challenges.

-`<name-of-runner>.sight.io.runner.ts`

-Each runner will extend the base runner class, located in [sight.io.runner](sight.io.runner.ts).
+Each challenge will extend the base runner class, located in [cli](cli.ts).

 Runners are expected to have the following format (loosely):